 Crafted from genuine beechwood for durability and sturdiness.
-Handle is gently curved for comfort and oval-shaped, which allows better grip.
-Ridged rings in the handle offer secure grip.
+Handle is gently curved for comfort and oval-shaped, which allows a better grip.
+Ridged rings in the handle offer a secure grip.
 Convenient hole for hanging on hooks.

 Expensive for a wooden spoon.
 Hand-wash only.

 Our expert recommends this well-priced set of 3 for beginners.